Braedach/Wazuh-Project-LearningLab/README.md

 	To find all records look for the field data.integration: MISP But this is not listing calls.
 So I need to be looking for something else.
 	SOCFortress tested the API by calling a domain listed in MISP as malicious.
+- Note
+  	If you are not familiar with MISP it will take a while to figure out how it works The Wazuh calls to the MISP API appear in the application logs and will list what has been checked, whether a domain, IP address, Hash etc..
+  	The application log in MISP is a great way of seeing whether your Wazuh calls via the API are going to MISP

 #### SOC Fortress API intergration